 The Ponton de la Bordelaise spot is located at Thau lagoon’s eastern extremity, between Sète and Balaruc, a ten-minute drive from each of these cities.
 From Sète, take road D2 towards Balaruc.
 Leave it right after crossing the bridge over the Canal du Rhône à Sète.
 Turn right after the first stop sign and look for the unpaved road following the channel, about a hundred meters further on.
 Follow this road for about 150m until you reach a parking lot.
-If you’re arriving from somewhere else, use a GPS to get here (coordinates are here).
+If you’re arriving from somewhere else, use a GPS to get here (location here).
 Once your car is parked, walk along the water channel for about 500m until you reach a small red and white lighthouse built at the end of the dyke.
 The pontoon you’re looking for is visible on your right.

 There is one important thing you need to know before going for it: the lagoon is a relatively closed environment in which water temperature variations greatly influence underwater visibility.
 Consequently, to maximize your chances of spotting species, we advise to plan your visit during spring (April to May), when water is still cool enough to ensure decent visibility.
 From late May – early June, seaweed pervade the lagoon and visibility lowers down to 6-12ft/2-4m.
 During summer, visibility can be so bad that entering the water will be of no use, and you might have to turn back home.
 At some times of the year, it is also possible to find many jellyfish in the area, especially in summer, when the water of the lagoon is warmer.